BladewindUI: Customizing Dark Mode

 Base Colour

 Considering every user can have their own base colour when building for dark mode support, the BladewindUI components had to make an assumption of a base dark mode colour and build on top of that.
-We built on top the colour scale of bg-dark-700.
+We built on top the colour scale of bg-dark-700 (#262a2f).
 This means, in dark mode, we assume your main container has a background colour of bg-dark-700.
-Where dark is replaced with the colour defined in your tailwind.config.js.
+Where dark is replaced with the colour defined in your project's @theme block in app.css.

 darkMode Selector

-You might encounter compilation errors if you do not the dark key defined in your tailwind config file.
-BladewindUI's inbuilt dark mode styles like bg-dark-700 will not work without it.
+You might encounter compilation errors if you do not define your dark mode colours as described here.